HappyR0b0t/go-quotes-crud/README.md

 # Go Quotes REST API

-A simple in-memory REST API for managing quotes.
+A simple REST API for managing quotes.
 Built with Go, using Gorilla Mux for routing.
+There is an option on how to store data: in-memory or in data base

 ## Features